-- Large vibrating opening, up to 12′ x 12′, permit large hopper discharge openings for greater drawdown volume.
+- Large vibrating opening, up to 12′ x 12′, permits large hopper discharge openings for greater drawdown volume.

-- Compact, low profile design reduces tunnel depth for a substantial savings in foundation costs.
+- Compact, low profile design reduces tunnel depth for substantial savings in foundation costs.

 - Fixed or variable feed rate designs permit continuous operation to assure uniform feed to reclaim conveyor.

 - Unit mounts directly above belt conveyor and evenly distributes material to eliminate belt tracking problems.

 - Few moving mechanical parts are easily maintained from the tunnel.

 - The entire UN-COALER® is mounted below grade.